Why Do I Hear Voices In My Head? How To Receive Mental Health Support

 Hurlburt found in his studies that inner talk may not always be negative.

 He states, "I have found on many occasions, maybe even most occasions, that people are mistaken about their own inner experience."
-He ascribes this to the notion that individuals tend to assess their inner voices by thinking about them after the fact.
+He ascribes this to the notion that individuals tend to assess their inner voices as negative things after the fact.

 If you're interested in recording your inner voice as Hubert did in his study, you can follow the below steps: